Black7e/solawatch1/README.md

-# solawatch - On-Chain Intelligence for Real-Time Traders
+# solawatch1 — On-Chain Intelligence for Real-Time Solana Traders

-A React application for tracking, analyzing, and copying high-performance portfolios from smart wallets on Solana.
+A modern React + TypeScript dApp for tracking, analyzing, and copying high-performance portfolios from smart wallets on Solana.
+Now optimized for efficient API usage with batching and persistent caching.

+---

+## 🚀 Features

+- **Portfolio Analysis**: Real-time analysis of any Solana wallet, including token balances, values, and price changes.
+- **Copy Trading**: One-click portfolio replication using Jupiter DEX.
+- **Smart Wallet Tracking**: Follow and analyze top-performing traders.
+- **Live Data**: Real-time on-chain data from multiple RPC providers.
+- **Efficient API Usage**:
+  - Token info and prices are fetched in large batches (20 at a time).
+  - Persistent localStorage cache (24h) for token metadata and prices.
+  - Dramatically reduced API calls, even for large portfolios or repeat visits.

+---

-## Setup
+## 🛠️ Setup

 ### 1. Install Dependencies

 ```bash
 npm install
 ```

-### 2. Configure API Keys (Recommended)
+### 2. Configure API Keys

-Create a `.env` file in the project root and add your API keys. **Note: At least one API key is required for the app to function.**
+Create a `.env` file in the project root and add your API keys.
+**At least one API key is required for the app to function.**

 ```env
 # Solana Tracker Data API Key (Required for primary features)